WSU-kduncan/ceg3120-cicd-schuler6/README-CI.md

    **Make sure WSL2 is installed**
    `wsl --install`  and restart the system.

+  **Manually Setting up the Container**
+  From the project root directory run `sudo docker run -it -p 4200:4200 node:18-bullseye bash`

+  Flag explanation:
+  -it: Runs the container in interactive mode.
+  -p 4200:4200: Maps port 4200 inside the container to port 4200 on the host.
+  node:18-bullseye: Uses the Node 18 image with Debian Bullseye.
+  bash: Starts the container with the bash shell.

+  ** Verify that the container is successfully serving the Angular application**
+  From inside the container you should see somehting along the lines of
+  "Angular Live Development Server is listening on 0.0.0.0:4200
+  ✔ Compiled successfully."

  **How to build the container**
  First, make sure you have the github repository with the angular project cloned.